OpenNebula/docs/source/intro_release_notes/release_notes_enterprise/resolved_issues_621.rst

 - `Fix guacamole to not show sensitive information <https://github.com/OpenNebula/one/issues/5672>`__.
 - `Fix names with "|" char cannot be imported from vCenter <https://github.com/OpenNebula/one/issues/5370>`__.
 - `Fix warning message in sunstone when adding an scheduled action <https://github.com/OpenNebula/one/issues/5679>`__.
+- `Fix issue in vCenter VNETs with dpg does not set clusters correctly <https://github.com/OpenNebula/one/issues/5545>`__.